SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/rabbitmq/index.md

 <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/><img src={useBaseUrl('/img/integrations/containers-orchestration/rabbitmq.png')} alt="Thumbnail icon" width="30"/>

 The RabbitMQ source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of your RabbitMQ logs to Sumo Logic.
+By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can collect your RabbitMQ logs to Sumo Logic.

-## Create RabbitMQ source template fields
+## Fields created by the source template

-If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.
+When you create a source template, the following [fields](/docs/manage/fields/) are automatically added (if they don’t already exist):

 - **`sumo.datasource`**.
 Fixed value of **rabbitmq**.
 - **`deployment.environment`**.
 This is a user-configured field set at the time of collector installation.
 It identifies the environment where the host resides, such as `dev`, `prod`, or `qa`.